-While performing a joint inversion (e.g. Rayleigh + Love or Surface Waves + HVSR), one of the final plots reports the evacuate models in the bi-objective space also indicating a quantitative value (SI) ex pressing the symmetry of the Pareto front models with respect to the universe of the models (1 means perfect symmetry, 0 completely asymmetric).
+While performing a joint inversion (e.g. Rayleigh + Love or HVSR), one of the final plots presents the evaluated models in the bi-objective space also reporting the value of the symmetry of the Pareto front (SI - 1 means perfect symmetry, 0 completely asymmetric).